sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 One of the most iconic C++ features is the language's ability to deduce types with the `auto` keyword.
 In this post, I'll give a series of code snippits.
 Your job is to assess what will be deduced for `v` in each case.
 Determine for each:
 1. The deduced type
-2. If it is a value, a lvalue or rvalue reference, or a pointer
+2. If it is a value, an lvalue or rvalue reference, or a pointer
 3. Which CV qualifiers are applicable

 Some of these may not even compile, so "this won't work" is a totally valid answer.